tingtaox/transfer/README.md

 ### MySQL database design
 we will create 3 tables in MySQL database
 #### 1) Audit table
 Audit table saves every transfer request, including transaction id, from account, to account, transfer amount and timestamp.
+This table is for book keeping and the golden source of account balance.
 The SQL to create the table is shown below.
-This table is for the book keeping and the ultimate source of account balance.
 ```
 CREATE TABLE Audit (
     id BIGINT AUTO_INCREMENT PRIMARY KEY,